 The book is both a foundation in classical yoga and tantric meditation and an introduction to deeper, esoteric yoga.
 It is a guide to exploring the chakras by using the powerful tools of classical yoga.
-The book is structured so that even beginners can enjoy it.
+This book is structured to be enjoyed by both established yoga practitioners and those new to yoga.
 You start by getting to know your body, breath, and mind through simple relaxation, good meditation poses, undemanding yoga exercises for the back, basic breathing techniques, and meditations.

 Next you follow the yoga tradition’s approach to awakening the Kundalini power, the dormant energy: First you gain better contact with Sushumna (the central energy flow) by cleansing and balancing Ida and Pingala –the two main energy currents in the body.
 Furthermore, you develop the contact with each chakra through physical poses, breathing techniques, other energy techniques, relaxation, and meditation related to the chakra.
 Throughout the book, you will gradually learn the integrated chakra meditation called the Source of Energy.